Pathology Collection Information Kit

 – driving for extended periods and continually getting in and out of cars and carrying collecting equipment when doing domiciliary visits

-It is essential, therefore, that Pathology Collectors have the physical fitness to do these physical and often repetitive tasks.
+It is essential, therefore, that Pathology Collectors or Pathology Aides have the physical fitness to do these physical and often repetitive tasks.

-As a responsible employer, DHM and BSP have a duty of care to our staff not to exacerbate existing injuries or to cause new ones.
-It is essential that all Pathology Collectors have the necessary physical attributes and standard of health to do the job.
+As a responsible employer, DHM and have a duty of care to our staff not to exacerbate existing injuries or to cause new ones.
+It is essential that all Pathology Collection staff have the necessary physical attributes and standard of health to do the job.

 Applicants will be asked to sign a statement about their physical and medical status prior to employment.
 They may also be required to undertake an occupational physical and/or medical examination before an offer of employment can be made.

-To become a Pathology Collector it is essential that you have a First Aid Certificate (HLTAID011) to Provide First Aid.
+To become a Pathology Collector or Pathology Aide it is essential that you have a current First Aid Certificate (HLTAID011) to Provide First Aid.

-At your own cost, you must complete the nationally recognised First Aid Course (HLTAD011) through any recognised training organisation of your choice.
+You must complete the nationally recognised First Aid Course (HLTAID011) through any recognised training organisation of your choice.
 To help you out we have listed below seven organisations that provide the appropriate First Aid Course (though you may choose an organisation that is not listed below).

 Allens - 1300 559 064